turkraft/springfilter/README.md

   </a>
 </p>

-Need a way to dynamically filter entities without effort?
-With Spring Filter, your API will gain a full-featured search functionality.
-If you don't have a web API, you may still use the powerful filter builder in order to generate complex SQL or Mongo queries.
+Are you looking for an effortless way to dynamically filter entities?
+Look no further than Spring Filter.
+With Spring Filter, your API will benefit from a comprehensive search functionality.
+Even if you don't have a web API, you can still leverage the powerful filter builder to generate complex SQL or Mongo queries.

-Since the library is very modular and well integrated with Spring, you can add custom operators and functions, or even bring support to a different platform.
-JavaScript filter builders are also available so that it's not a headache anymore to generate valid queries in frontend applications.
+The library's modular design and seamless integration with Spring make it easy to extend with custom operators and functions, or even integrate it into a different platform.
+Say goodbye to the headache of generating valid queries in frontend applications, as JavaScript filter builders are also available to simplify the process.

 <details>
   <summary>:warning: <b><u>About Release 3.0.0</u></b></summary>